Local grafting heterogeneities control water intrusion and extrusion in nanopores

 \section{Abstract}

-Hydrophobic nanoporous materials can be intruded by water only by exerting an external action, typically increasing pressure.
+Hydrophobic nanoporous materials can only be intruded by water forcibly, typically increasing pressure.
 For some materials, water extrudes when the pressure is lowered again.
-Controlling intrusion/extrusion hysteresis is central in a number of technological applications, including materials for energy applications and for high performance liquid chromatography, and experimental techniques, as liquid porosimetry, but is still far from being understood.
-In this work, we consider water intrusion and extrusion in common mesoporous materials grafted with hydrophobic chains, showing that the macroscopic properties of the system are significantly affected by subnanometric heterogeneities in the grafting.
-For example, intrusion and extrusion pressures can vary more than 20 MPa depending on the chain length and density of the grafting.
-Coarse-grained molecular dynamics simulations reveal that local changes of radius and contact angle produced by grafting heterogeneities can pin the interface during intrusion or facilitate bubble nucleation in extrusion.
-These unprecedented microscopic insights can directly impact the design of energy materials and chromatography columns, as well as the interpretation of porosimetry results.
+Controlling intrusion/extrusion hysteresis is central in technological applications, including energy materials, high performance liquid chromatography, and liquid porosimetry, but its molecular determinants are still elusive.
+Here, we consider water intrusion/extrusion in mesoporous materials grafted with hydrophobic chains, showing that intrusion/extrusion is ruled by microscopic heterogeneities in the grafting.
+For example, intrusion/extrusion pressures can vary more than 60~MPa depending on the chain length and grafting density.
+Coarse-grained molecular dynamics simulations reveal that local changes in radius and contact angle produced by grafting heterogeneities can pin the water interface during intrusion or facilitate vapor bubble nucleation in extrusion.
+These microscopic insights can directly impact the design of energy materials and chromatography columns, as well as the interpretation of porosimetry results.